-- 160. It is expected that the programme will last for 12 weeks and 420 glh.
-Where this is the case, 420 should be entered in field A32 of the ILR to generate the correct SLN values for 2011/12. - 161.
-The qualification is subject to the maximum funding per learner per teaching year rule but should not require a manual adjustment in 2011/12 as the qualification is below the annual limit. - 162.
-The provider retention rate (management fee) should be no more than a maximum of 15 per cent of the total YPLA funding.
-Any retention figure above that level will require the YPLA regional team to seek additional approval from the YPLA National Office in collaboration with the Prince's Trust.
-For a standard team programme (based on a target mix of 10 unemployed and 2 employed learners), the YPLA expects the Prince's Trust to receive £1,400 for 2011/12.
+- 157. It is expected that the programme will last for 12 weeks and 420 glh.
+Where this is the case, 420 should be entered in field Guided Learning Hours of the ILR to generate the correct SLN values.
+Providers should refer to the Information Authority's Specification of the Individualised Learner Record for 2012/13, for further guidance regarding the completion of the fields; Guided Learner Hours and Outcome. - 158.
+The qualification is subject to the funding cap which determines the maximum funding per learner per teaching year rule but should not require a manual adjustment as the qualification is below the annual limit. - 159.
+The provider retention rate (management fee) should be no more than a maximum of 15 per cent of the total EFA funding.
+Any figure above 15 per cent will require the EFA territorial team to seek additional approval from the EFA National Office in collaboration with the Prince's Trust.
+For a standard team programme (based on a target mix of 10 unemployed and 2 employed learners), the EFA expects the Prince's Trust to receive £1,400.